Prince-K-Ado/ist303_spr25_software_development/slides/week01_02_myInstall.md

 ## This section not formatted as slides
 - not intended for memorization/review
-- run through some common commands
+- highlight some useful commands
-- matches appearance of terminal
+- matches terminal appearance

 ## Windows Path
 - Check Path: `$Env:PATH`